CiscoDevNet/terraform-provider-intersight/website/docs/d/os_configuration_file.html.markdown

 shall be given during OS installation in the form of os.Answers type and 'additionalProperties' in os.OsInstall object.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_os_configuration_file.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `description`:(string) Description of the OS ConfigurationFile.
 * `file_content`:(string) The content of the entire configuration file is stored as value.
 The contentcan either be a static file content or a template content.The template is expected to conform to the golang template syntax.
 The valuesfrom os.Answers properties will be used to populate this template.